propensive/mutatus/README.md

 and to access the `Company` value, via the `Person`, we would just call `person.company()`.

-## Limitations

-As this is currently just an early and incomplete release, certain obvious features are missing, for example,

-- `Option`s and other collections are not supported
-- GCP Datastore namespaces are not supported
-- the only data query currently available gets all records

 ## Disclaimer

 This is very experimental software, and should not be considered